 For more information, visit coronavirus.dc.gov.

 There are 67 counties in Florida, each with their own regulations.
 For the entire state of Florida, retailers should maintain social distancing and sanitation protocols.
+In-store retail may operate at 50% capacity and abide by safety guidelines issues by CDC and OSHA.

 For more information, visit floridahealthcovid19.gov/businesses.